Coccidiosis in dogs is caused by tiny intestinal parasites.

-There are actually several different species of coccidia which are found in dogs, cats, rabbits, rodents and more.
+There are several different species of coccidia which are found in dogs, cats, rabbits, rodents and more.

 Even humans can get a form of this disease (but luckily the type of coccidia your puppy might get isn't transferable to humans).

 Many dogs and puppies have these organisms in their digestive tract, but that doesn't necessarily mean that they're going to get sick.

 Your pup might get sick because his immune response takes a nose-dive due to stress, or some other illness, or he might 'catch' Coccidiosis from another infected dog or animal.

 Coccidiosis is most often seen in puppies who are less than 6 months old, and usually within about 3 weeks of a major stressful experience or illness.

 If an adult dog is infected with coccidia, it's often because he already has a weakened immune system due to another illness or

 This diarrhea may be mild, moderate or severe depending on what stage the disease is at and occasionally, in some puppies, a few episodes of mild diarrhea may be all that happens as the little guy's immune system overcomes the infection.

 But in most cases, the diarrhea will get worse pretty quickly and become watery and often bloody as well.
 Lethargy, loss of appetite, vomiting and weight loss will follow.

 These symptoms are almost exactly the same as the symptoms of Parvovirus which is another extremely contagious and dangerous, often fatal, illness and it can be difficult for even an experienced dog owner to tell the difference between them.

-Any pup who has repeated watery diarrhea, with or without other serious symptoms, needs to be seen by a veterinarian right away!
+Any pup who has repeated watery diarrhea, with or without other serious symptoms, needs to be seen by a veterinarian right away.

-Coccidiosis can be diagnosed by your veterinarian by examining a fecal sample from your puppy under a microscope.
+Coccidiosis can be diagnosed by your veterinarian by examining a sample of your puppy's stool under a microscope.
 This is called a 'fecal flotation'.

 Early on in the infection it's possible to get a 'negative' result from a fecal sample because there haven't been enough coccidia protozoa eggs shed as yet.

 Even at later stages a single fecal sample won't always contain Oocysts, so it may take a couple, or even several, more tests, done over a period of a few days, to make an accurate diagnosis.